<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Apartments tend to be less expensive and often come with cheaper rent and utilities.
 Plus, they’re usually accompanied by amenities like a community gym, pool, playground, and park.
 But apartment living also comes with less privacy, smaller space, and the inability to make changes.

-Renting a house means more space, more privacy, potential to paint, and probably an independent landlord versus a company (which you might view as good or bad, depending on your prior experience).
+Renting a house means more space, more privacy, the potential to paint, and probably an independent landlord versus a company (which you might view as good or bad, depending on your prior experience).
 However, the perks of renting a house are accompanied with higher rent, utilities, and upkeep, which might be a big enough deterrent for you to forgo a house and stick to apartment living.

 Read: Everything You Need to Know About Renting Your First Apartment